trustgraph-ai/trustgraph/README.md

 </div>

 Take control of your data and AI future with **TrustGraph**.
-Universal connectors can call the latest LLMs or deploy models on your hardware. **TrustGraph** future-proofs your AI strategy with graph driven intelligence that can deploy in any environment.
+Connect to the latest LLMs or deploy models on your hardware.
+Connect data silos with graph automation that builds modular and reusable graph components linked to vector embeddings.
+Deploy the platform locally, in all major Clouds, and even on bare metal.

 ---